troy/simpleoptout/README.md

 ## Additions and updates

-To submit an opt-out policy for a new company, correction about an existing company, or suggest a feature, please submit the form below.
-Form submissions can be anonymous and are deleted after they are processed.

-Alternatively, if you prefer, create a [GitHub issue](https://github.com/troy/simpleoptout/issues), send a [pull request](https://github.com/troy/simpleoptout), or [tweet to @simpleoptout](https://twitter.com/simpleoptout) instead.
+To submit an opt-out policy for a new company, correction about an existing company, or suggest a feature, please  [tweet to @simpleoptout](https://twitter.com/simpleoptout), or create a [GitHub issue](https://github.com/troy/simpleoptout/issues) (or send a [pull request](https://github.com/troy/simpleoptout)).

 This site is generally concerned with practices that: